Marco Bezzecchi: Aprilia Racing (2025–)

 On 24 June 2024, it was announced that Bezzecchi would join Aprilia Racing for 2025/2026 alongside Jorge Martín, who Bezzecchi fought with for the 2018 Moto3 Championship.
-After a difficult start to the 2025 season, Bezzecchi won the British Grand Prix from 11th on the grid, making it his first win in over 600 days (since the 2023 Indian Grand Prix).
-Bezzecchi hit a purple patch in the leadup to the summer break, with 2 second-place finishes in Assen and Brno, only missing out on 3 successive podiums due to a crash at the German Grand Prix in between the Dutch and Czech rounds.
-Owing to these strong results, Bezzecchi finished the first half of the season in 4th, the highest-placed non-Ducati rider.
-Upon return from the summer break, Bezzecchi scored his first pole position with Aprilia at the Austrian Grand Prix on a track traditionally not suited to the strengths of the RS-GP, with 4th in the sprint and 3rd in the feature race.
-Bezzecchi would go on to claim more pole positions at the San Marino, Indonesian, Portugese and Valencian Grand Prix, the last two of which he would go on to win.
+Despite facing stability issues from his adjustment to the Aprilia in the beginning of the 2025 season, Bezzecchi won the British Grand Prix after starting from 11th on the grid; this was his first win in over 600 days (since the 2023 Indian Grand Prix).
+Bezzecchi performed well in the leadup to the summer break, with two second-place finishes in Assen and Brno, only missing out on three successive podiums due to a crash at the German Grand Prix in between the Dutch and Czech rounds.
+Bezzecchi finished the first half of the season in fourth, the highest-placed non-Ducati rider.
+Upon return from the summer break, Bezzecchi scored his first pole position with Aprilia at the Austrian Grand Prix on a track traditionally not suited to the strengths of the RS-GP, with fourth in the sprint and third in the feature race.
+Bezzecchi would go on to claim more pole positions at the San Marino, Indonesian, Portuguese and Valencian Grand Prix, the last two of which he would go on to win.

+At the start of February 2026, Bezzecchi penned a two-year new contract to remain at Aprilia through the 2027 and 2028 seasons.
+Bezzecchi began the 2026 season by winning the first three grands prix in Thailand, Brazil, and the USA.
+By leading the U.S. Grand Prix, Bezzecchi broke Jorge Lorenzo's record for most consecutive laps led.
+In May 2026, he won the Italian motorcycle Grand Prix at the Mugello Circuit for the first time in his career, extending his current lead over teammate Jorge Martin to 17 points.

+After crashing out during the Sprint Race at the 2026 Czech Republic motorcycle Grand Prix, Bezzecchi physically slapped a marshal who was attempting to pick up the bike.
+He was then excluded from the main race the following day.

+On June 25, 2026, Aprilia Racing revealed that fellow VR46 Riders Academy member Francesco Bagnaia would be joining Bezzecchi at Aprilia for the 2027 season, with a four-year contract.